mdrakibulislam-zero/WebUICardV1/README.md

 ## Web UI Card-V1:
 This is a simple card user interface design based on Web.
-It is a very simple and refreshing web card with nice hover effact and professional color matching.
+It is a very simple and refreshing web card with nice hover effect and professional color matching.

 ## Outcome: